 · It is non-modular (cable clutter)

-· Only offers shorter 3-year warranty
+· Only offers a shorter 3-year warranty

 · No fanless or hybrid fan mode